SJSU-Robotic/ros-curriculum/README.md

 ### Textbook
 * O'Kane, J. M. (2013).
 A gentle introduction to ROS.
 Retrieved from https://www.cse.sc.edu/~jokane/agitr/
     * Note: As this book is seven years old, it is several ROS version behind.
 However, it is freely accessible and well-organized, so it is nevertheless recommended.

----
-## Capstone Project
-This section will be updated by week 5 - stay tuned!